Skip to content

 Domaine de Blacailloux is a 500-hectare wine estate in Tourves, in Provence Verte, where three renovated bastides sit within a landscape of working vineyards backed by the Sainte-Baume mountain range.
 The estate has been in the same family since 1917, currently operating under the fourth generation; the wines produced here are part of the celebration, not an add-on.
 Twenty suites sleeping 40 give the property a residential quality that suits multi-day wedding weekends, and the scale of the grounds; vineyard rows, oak forests, and open garrigue; means guests feel the space without feeling isolated.

 Up to 290 guests can be accommodated for the celebration, with ceremonies and receptions set against vineyard landscapes and mountain views.
-The estate's operational data publication reflects its positioning as a full-service venue where the wine, the accommodation, and the landscape are integrated into a single experience.
+This is a full-service estate where the wine, the accommodation, and the landscape come together as a single experience over a multi-day weekend.
 Starting at €18,690.

 Why We Love It